How to control the reflection effect of a material?

 When Specular=0, the F0 intensity of the material is also 0%, the material has no specular reflection phenomenon, only diffuse reflection phenomenon.

-When Specular=1, the F0 intensity of the material is 8%, which is the highest refraction of non-metallic materials, generally gemstones, jade and other materials will reach this value.
+When Specular=1, the F0 intensity of the material is 8%, which is the highest refraction of non-metallic materials.

 The Specular value of 0-1 linearly corresponds to the F0 reflectance of non-linear materials from 0% to 8%.
-For example, a highlight value of 0.5 represents a 4% reflectance when facing directly towards the material.

 Most non-metallic materials have an F0 between 2% and 5%, which translates into a specular value of 0.25~0.625.
 In other words, when making non-metallic materials, the minimum specular parameter should not be lower than 0.25.
 The specular parameter for water materials is 0.25, and most non-metallic materials (glass, plastic, etc.) have a specular value of about 0.5.
 The specular factor for gemstones and jade can be set to 1.0.